jrygeorge/CrossstitchProject/README.md

 # cross-stitch

+# Make sure to delete EVERYTHING when youre done!!
+EKS (the control plane) isnt free !!
+# including the network interfaces !

 Flask App that generates a crossstitch pattern given an image and other parameters.
 Hosted on EKS (in ECS) with S3 to store the files